iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

   curr_range_list = ['1uA', '10uA', '100uA', '1000uA']

-To get the current measurement range your device is currently using you can use the :meth:`~potentiostat.Potentiostat.get_curr_range` method.
+You can get the current measurement range which your device is currently using the :meth:`~potentiostat.Potentiostat.get_curr_range` method.
+For example,

 .. code-block:: python

-  from potentiostat import Potentiostat

-  dev = Potentiostat('/dev/ttyACM0')
-  curr_range = dev.get_curr_range()
+  curr_range = pstat.get_curr_range()

-This will return something like this
+This will return a string representation of the current measurement range -  something like this

 .. code-block:: python